 All players must be registered with the Jr. Cougar program.
 Dates for registering players and ordering practice gear, uniforms (if needed), and other equipment will be communicated on the website.

 Jr. Cougar Basketball uses an online registration system.
-Registration for the 2017-2018 season is open from May 1 to June 22, 2017.
-Registration is now closed.
+Registration for the 2018-2019 season is now closed.
 Please contact the Director for your grade if you have any questions.

 Any player wanting to join the Jr. Cougar program after the evaluations will be allowed in the program per the criteria explained below in the Player Evaluation and Team Placement section.